 Eun paused.
 Then: “You’re just boring.”

 Dee snickered.
 “I see what you’re doing—trying to get me riled up again.
-Fool me once, shame on you, fool me twice…I’m not gonna fall for your stupid-ass tricks.”
+Fool me once, shame on you, fool me twice…I’m not falling for your stupid-ass tricks.”

 “You’re not an idiot, obviously.
-And you’ve been around long enough to pick up some clues as to how the multiverse works.
-All this…” Eun looked around, turning her palms up and indicating the entirety of existence.
+And you’ve been around long enough to pick up some clues as to how all this works.
+All this…” Eun extended her arms, palms up, and looked around, encompassing the entirety of existence.
 “All this craziness.
-So you know, Dee—you know we’re all caught in a cycle, and even though you’ve had a damn good ride, it’s guaranteed to end.”
+So you know, Dee—you know we’re in a cycle, and even though you’ve had a damn good ride, it’s guaranteed to end.”

-“Eloquent insults—is that all you’ve got?”
-Dee cycled a hand by her ear.
+Dee circlecd a hand by her ear.
 “Blah blah blah.
-Might as well be speaking in tongues—everything you’re saying sounds like gibberish.”
+Might as well speak in tongues—everything you’re saying sounds like gibberish.”

 “My apologies.
 Forgot how smart you were.”

 “Patronizing me.
-Again.
-You really think that’s going to help you?”
+You really think that’s gonna help you?”